 As you well know, we are sorely in need of more widespread and global empathy, compassion and altruism.
-Now more than ever, without this increase in human kindness, we are at risk of continuing on a path toward greater suffering and self-destruction.
+Now more than ever, we are at risk of continuing on a path toward greater suffering and self-destruction.
 Unfortunately, this is a path that is distressingly evident around the world.

-His Holiness the Dalai Lama has done more to raise awareness of the healing power of compassion than any other world figure.
-While HHDL and the practice of Buddhism is by no means the only path toward compassion, it is the fundamental underpinning of almost all Buddhist teachings.
+The Dalai Lama has done more to raise awareness of the healing power of compassion than any other world figure.
+While the practice of Buddhism is by no means the only path toward compassion, it is the fundamental underpinning of almost all Buddhist teachings.

-As a Buddhist practitioner, I see Buddhist teachings less as a religion and more as a tool to learn a wiser, kinder way of seeing and living life; a way that holds out the promise of a more civilized and humanized world overall.
+I see Buddhist teachings less as a religion and more as a tool a wiser, kinder way of living.
+A way that holds out the promise of a more civilized and humanized world overall.
 The practices I’ve learned over the years, as well as the teachings I’ve imparted on my students, are primarily about learning how to cultivate what Buddhists call the skillful means of becoming a decent person; thereby, imparting that onto those around me, both locally and globally.

 So, what is more important?
 To send aid to countries who are struggling or to teach compassion?
 What do we do under the guise of “helping.”